cube-planning/slate/source/index.html.md

 r.json()
 ```

-> The above request requires a `data` JSON file structured like this:
+> The above request requires a `data` JSON structured like this:

 ```json
 {